Anshuman-git-code/Anshuman-Live/replit.md

 ## Overview

-This is a professional portfolio website built with Streamlit showcasing Anshuman Mohapatra's expertise in DevOps, cloud-native development, and full-stack engineering.
-The website features a modern dark theme that reflects his cloud/DevOps industry background, with comprehensive sections displaying his projects, skills, achievements, and contact information.
-The portfolio emphasizes his unique combination of development and deployment expertise, highlighting 15+ production-ready projects and 104K+ content creation views.
+This is a professional portfolio website built with Streamlit showcasing Anshuman Mohapatra's expertise in software engineering, cloud-native development, and full-stack engineering.
+The website features a modern dark theme that reflects his cloud/DevOps industry background, with comprehensive sections displaying his projects, skills, and contact information.
+The portfolio emphasizes his unique combination of development and deployment expertise, highlighting 15+ production-ready projects.

 ## System Architecture

 The portfolio website follows a clean, single-page application architecture:

 - **Frontend**: Streamlit web framework with custom CSS styling
-- **Content**: Dynamic sections for About, Projects, Skills, Achievements, and Contact
+- **Content**: Dynamic sections for About, Projects, Skills, and Contact
 - **Styling**: Professional dark theme with gradient backgrounds and modern UI components
 - **Visualization**: Plotly charts for skill proficiency and GitHub activity
 - **Responsive Design**: Mobile-friendly layout with responsive columns and cards